mabrains/VSD-Openlane_Workshop/README.md

 Conditions for our CMOS layout:
 > - The input and output ports or pins must lie on the intersection of the horizontal and vertical tracks.
+> - The hieght and width parameters should be multiples of the track pitch

+On magic:
-> - The hieght and width parameters should be multiples of the track pitch On magic: press g on magic's terminal window grid [x-spacing] [y-spacing] [x-origin] [y-origin] This information: x-spacing, y-spacing, [x-origin]  and [y-origin], you can find it under the pdks directory: pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd >>v i tracks          ...to be edited
+press g on magic's terminal window grid [x-spacing] [y-spacing] [x-origin] [y-origin] This information: x-spacing, y-spacing, [x-origin]  and [y-origin], you can find it under the pdks directory: pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd vi tracks_info
 Also we've to define pins names: in magic: selact a certain pin: press 's'